minio/docs/source/reference/minio-server/minio-server.rst

    *Optional*

-   Specify the URL the MinIO Console provides as the redirect URL to the configured :ref:`external identity manager
+   Specify the Fully Qualified Domain Name (FQDN) the MinIO Console listens for incoming connections on.
-   <minio-authentication-and-identity-management>`.

-   This variable may be necessary for MinIO deployments behind a reverse proxy, load balancer, or similar technology where the internal hostname or IP structure is not reachable from the external network.
+   If you want to host the MinIO Console exclusively from a reverse-proxy service, you must specify the hostname managed by that service.

-   For example, consider a MinIO deployment behind a proxy where ``https://minio.example.net`` redirects to the MinIO deployment on port ``:9000`` and ``https://console.minio.example.net`` redirects to the MinIO Console on port ``:9001``.
+   For example, consider a reverse proxy configured to route ``https://example.net/minio/`` to the MinIO Console.

-   By default, the MinIO Console use its *internal* hostname as part of the request.
-Set this variable to ``https://console.minio.example.net`` to ensure the external identity provider has a reachable URL to which to send the authentication response.
+   You must set this environment variable to match that hostname for the Console to both listen and respond to requests using that hostname.

+   If you omit this variable, the Console listens and responds to all IP addresses or hostnames associated to the host machine on which the MinIO Server runs.

 .. envvar:: MINIO_SERVER_URL

    *Optional*

-   Specify the Fully Qualified Domain Name (FQDN) the MinIO Console should use for connecting to the MinIO Server.
+   Specify the Fully Qualified Domain Name (FQDN) the MinIO Console must use for connecting to the MinIO Server.
+   The Console also uses this value for setting the root hostname when generating presigned URLs.

+   This setting may be required if:

-   This variable is typically only necessary when the MinIO Server TLS certificates do not contain an IP Subject Alternative Name (SAN) for the MinIO Server.
+   - The MinIO Server uses a TLS certificate that does not include the host local IP(s) in the certificate Subject Alternative Name (SAN) *or*

-   Since the Console uses the MinIO Server IP by default, the Console may fail to connect due to the TLS certificate not having the necessary IP listed as a SAN.
+   - The Console must use a specific hostname to connect or reference the MinIO Server, e.g. due to a reverse proxy or similar configuration.

 Key Management Service and Encryption
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~